Sark: Oblivious Integrity Without Global State: Design, Implementation and Architecture

 \subsubsection{Validator}

-Sloop is a minimal, unopinionated ledger whose role is to timestamp and immutably anchor each relay's output.
-It does not track individual assets or balances but instead stores and aggregates the Merkle roots submitted by Porters, just as Porters store and aggregate the commitments provided by Clients.
-These roots serve as immutable commitments to each Porter's transaction trie, guaranteeing non-equivocation of Porters.
+Sloop is a minimal, unopinionated ledger based on the Raft protocol, whose role is to timestamp and immutably anchor each Porter's output.
+It does not track individual assets, transactions, or balances but simply aggregates the Merkle roots submitted by Porters, just as Porters store and aggregate the commitments provided by Clients.
+These roots serve as immutable commitments to each Porter's transaction trie, guaranteeing non-equivocation.

-At the end of each time period each Sloop node shares the Merkle root it received from its associated Porter with the Sloop network, creates a Merkle trie from the entry that it received from its Porter and the entries that it received from its peers during the period, and signs the Merkle root proposal with its key.
-Sloop sends the signed Merkle root via the Raft leader to all nodes in the network.
-If a majority of nodes agree on the root hash, they send out that confirmation, and all nodes append the root to their ledger.
+At the end of each time period, each Sloop validator shares the Merkle root it received from its associated Porter with the Sloop network.
+It creates a Merkle trie by combining the entry that it received from its Porter with the entries that it received from its peers during the period, and when the root of this Merkle trie matches the Raft proposal, it signs the proposal with its signing key.
+Sloop broadcasts the mutually signed Merkle root via the Raft leader to all nodes.
+If a majority of validators agree on the root hash, then all validators append the root to their ledger.